Jmbanefo/ProfessionalReadME/README.md

   ## Questions
   GitHub Username: [Jmbanefo](github.com/Jmbanefo)
   Email: mbanefojustin@gmail.com
-  Please use the email address above to and reach out to me with an additional questions.
+Please use this email address to reach out with any additional questions.